-- When your partner quits the game, you see them sit down on the sand and slowly crumble into dust.
-The first time you see this, that sudden feeling of loneliness tugs at your soul's strings hard.
+When your partner quits the game, you see them sit down on the sand and slowly crumble into dust.
+The first time you see this, that sudden feeling of loneliness tugs at your heart-strings hard.

 The Fifth Confluence.
 Your character communes with yet another white-robed Ancient, but this time, the Ancient seems... reluctant.
 It looks away for a long moment, clearly ashamed of what it's about to tell you, and then the tapestry record appears, and in the aftermath of the previously-shown war there is nothing but corpses.
 Sand covers their great works, souls trail off into the sky, and your character is born into a dying world.
 That is the Ancients' legacy.

-- The slow, agonizing trudge up the stormy mountain, surrounded by the freezing remains of the cloth creatures and with your (and your companions) chirps getting weaker, culminates in your character finally stumbling to a halt just below the summit, as the music stops and the mountain fades from view, then lying down in the snow and dying.
+The slow, agonizing trudge up the stormy mountain, surrounded by the freezing remains of the cloth creatures and with your (and your companions) chirps getting weaker, culminates in your character finally stumbling to a halt just below the summit, as the music stops and the mountain fades from view, then lying down in the snow and dying.
 Just like that.
 The worst part of it is that subtle icy click that your partner's frozen joints emit as their knees give way and they fall face first into the snow.

-- The Final Confluence.
-The Ancient spirit obviously knows what's coming, but also obviously knows that you cannot avoid it, and that it cannot protect you.
+The Final Confluence.
+The Ancient spirit obviously knows what's coming, but also knows that you cannot avoid it, and that it cannot protect you.

 Your game practically changed my life.
-It was the most fun I had with him since he and been diagnosed. … My father passed in the spring of 2012, only a few months after his diagnosis.
+It was the most fun I had with him since he had been diagnosed.
+My father passed in the spring of 2012, only a few months after his diagnosis.

 Weeks after his death, I could finally return myself to playing video games.
 I tried to play Journey, and I could barely get past the title screen without breaking down into tears.
 In my dad's and in my own experience with Journey, it was about him, and his journey to the ultimate end, and I believe we encountered your game at the most perfect time.